archaeogeek/agi-cymru-portablegis/README.md

 =======
-OSGIS 2014: Portable GIS- a brief introduction
+AGI Cymru 2017: Portable GIS- a brief introduction
 =======

-Online version available [here](http://archaeogeek.github.io/geomob-portablegis) or grab the pdf from the source above
+Online version available [here](http://archaeogeek.github.io/agi-cymru-portablegis) or grab the pdf from the source above